Menu

 Abbreviated Prescribing Information

-▼ This medicinal product is subject to additional monitorings.
-For further information, see product information Pemazyre on www.swissmedicinfo.ch.
+▼ This medicinal product is subject to additional monitoring.
+For further information, see product information Pemazyre on www.swissmedicinfo.ch/.

 For further information, please refer to the PEMAZYRE Swissmedic Professional Information.1